saketb-2703/nat-deduc-proof-checker/README.md

 New to it too :/ But [this](https://www.freecodecamp.org/news/making-vscode-extension/) makes it look straightforward :)

 #### 4. Usage
-1. Copy the folder `proofchecker` into the directory `/Users/$(USER)/.vscode/extensions/`.
-This will enable the plug-ins for VS-code like syntax-highlighting and automatic syntax-completions.
+1. Copy the folder `extensions/nat-deduc-ext` into the directory `/Users/<user_name>/.vscode/extensions/`.
+This will enable the plug-ins such as syntax-highlighting and automatic syntax-completions for VS-code.
+2. Create a python virtual environment.
+    1. Run `python3 venv -m <env_name>`
-2.
+    2. Run `source <env_name>/bin/activate`
+3. Create your own proof-checking `.ndp` files.
+To start the proof-checker, Run `make file=<file_name>.ndp` .
+A `sample.ndp` file has been provided for your reference.
+Run `make file=sample.ndp` to see the result.

 ----